-283. In cases where a company has both New Zealand and foreign directors, the functions performed by the New Zealand directors from New Zealand must be considered to determine whether they constitute the exercise of control of the company by its directors from New Zealand.
-If the powers of all directors are equal, the issue may be resolved by simply looking to where the majority exercise their control.
-For example, if a company has directors with equal powers, three of whom live in Australia and two in New Zealand, and control is exercised through directors' meetings held in Australia

-- and through occasional video meetings between the Australian and New Zealand directors, the company is not tax resident in New Zealand under the director control test.
+- 291. In cases where a company has directors both in New Zealand and overseas, the functions performed by directors from New Zealand must be considered to determine whether they constitute the exercise of control of the company by its directors from New Zealand. - 292.
+If the powers of all directors are equal (both legally and in fact), the issue may potentially be resolved by simply looking to where the majority exercise their control.
+For example, consider the situation of a company that has directors with equal powers, three of whom live in Australia and undertake their directorial functions only from Australia, and two of whom live in New Zealand and physically attend directors' meetings in Australia and also attend online meetings from New Zealand.
+If control of the company is exercised through the directors' meetings held in Australia and through the online meetings between the Australian and New Zealand directors, the company is not tax resident in New Zealand under the director control test.
 In these circumstances, when the directors exercise their powers concurrently from New Zealand and Australia, the majority of the directors are located in Australia.
-Consequently, on a simple majority approach, control of the company by its directors is not exercised from New Zealand. - 284.
-However, a simple majority approach is not appropriate where any of the directors have exclusive special powers that enable them to control the company.
+Consequently, on a simple majority approach, control of the company by its directors is not exercised from New Zealand. - 293.
+In applying such an approach, it may be necessary to consider where each director ordinarily makes their directorial decisions.
+For example, during the COVID-19 pandemic, a relevant consideration was travel restrictions that resulted in directors exercising their functions from New Zealand when that would not ordinarily be the case or would not ordinarily be the case to the extent it was during that period. - 294.
+A simple majority approach is not appropriate where any of the directors have exclusive special powers that enable them to control the company.
 Nor is it appropriate where any of the directors are otherwise in de facto control of the company, for example, because the other directors are merely nominees.
-In these circumstances, it is necessary to determine whether the controlling directors exercise control of the company from New Zealand.
+In either of these situations, it is necessary to consider the circumstances as a whole to determine whether the controlling directors exercise control of the company from New Zealand. - 295.
+Where a simple majority approach is appropriate, it may be that it does not resolve the matter, for example because there is an equal number of directors exercising control from New Zealand as there are directors exercising control from outside New Zealand.
+In such a situation, the circumstances would need to be closely considered to determine whether directorial control could nonetheless be considered to be exercised from New Zealand.
+For example, consideration may need to be given to whether some directors are accustomed to act in accordance with directions or instructions of others, or if the director with the casting vote (eg, the chairperson) exercises their decision-making from New Zealand and how regularly decision making comes down to the casting vote.

+Continuing test

+296. The director control test is satisfied if the directors exercise control of a company from New Zealand on a continuing basis.
+Therefore, if control is ordinarily exercised from New Zealand, but is occasionally exercised from outside New Zealand, the company is tax resident in New Zealand on the basis that the directors exercise control from here.